How to Get Your Mexican Car Permit To Drive In Mexico

 Sometimes the link for the online Mexican car permit works and sometimes it doesn't (try different browsers, it makes a difference - you MUST allow pop-ups).
 When it works, it saves you a little time but costs more money.
 If you are driving to Mexico during the Christmas or Easter vacation time, it is definitely worth it.
 Otherwise, I would not waste my time or money.
 You still have to stop at the border to get your immigration permit, so what's the benefit?
 I don't provide the link because I don't endorse this method, but you can find it with an intelligent Google.

 You have to pay the Mexican Treasury department (Hacienda) by credit card (VI, MC) or debit card with a VI or MC logo.
-You need the title or registration for your car or RV and are supposed to have a notarized letter of permission to take it into Mexico if it is financed (if you can't get one, you'll probably get your Mexican car permit -- I have never been asked for one -- but don't blame me if you run into a Hacienda official who is a sticker for rules and refuses to give you a Mexico driving car permit for not having it).
+You need the title or registration for your car or RV (title only for motorcycles) and are supposed to have a notarized letter of permission to take it into Mexico if it is financed (if you can't get one, you'll probably get your Mexican car permit -- I have never been asked for one -- but don't blame me if you run into a Hacienda official who is a sticker for rules and refuses to give you a Mexico driving car permit for not having it).
 Actually, I have never thought it was a Mexican government rule.
 I think it was something made up by the US companies selling Mexican insurance.

 Can you take a towed vehicle to Mexico?
 A motorcycle?
 ATV?